What is High Dosage Oxygen Treatment?

 Do I need my doctors permission?

 Yes you do.
-Print out the permission forms here and bring along to your first session.
+These forms are available in the membership packs.
+Please call in and collect or contact us and we will be more than happy to post or email the pack to you.
 Please note if you do not have permission from your doctor you will not be able to proceed with the treatment.

 A special note on how to clear your ears